digipolisgent/api-guidelines/Guidelines.md

 #### 7.1.4 Resource reference

-The URI references for resources SHOULD consistently use the same path components to refer to resources.
+The URL references for resources SHOULD consistently use the same path components to refer to resources.
 Sub-namespace or sub-folders SHOULD be avoided, to maintain path consistency.
-This allows consumer developers to have a predictable experience in case they are building URIs in code.
+This allows consumer developers to have a predictable experience in case they are building URL in code.

 URL template:
 ```